vksriharsha/vksriharsha/README.md

 I am proficient in Java, Python and C. In Python, I have used Tensorflow Keras, Scikit Learn, Pandas and Numpy libraries to develop Machine Learning models.
 In Java, I have worked on J2EE web development, Swing and AWT desktop application development and general purpose application development.

 Prior to joining ISU, I had worked at Hewlett Packard Enterprise for 2.5 years and then Infosys Ltd for another 2.5 years in different Software Development positions.
-Working for those companies helped me gain much required skills in the areas of Software Development, CI/CD, DevOps, Agile development, Optimization and Business Communication.
+Working at those companies helped me gain much required skills in the areas of Software Development, CI/CD, DevOps, Agile development, Optimization and Business Communication.

 I am always open to work for technology-driven companies and interesting open-source projects.
 You can contact me on Github or on any of the below sites: